Alphabetical Plant Listing

 Adding a tropical aesthetic and a spectacular floral display to the landscape in the warmest climates, Plumeria (Frangipani) are small deciduous or semi-evergreen shrubs and trees with fragrant flowers, commonly used to make wonderfully scented leis in several Pacific islands, including Hawaii, Tahiti, Fiji, Samoa, New Zealand, Tonga, and the Cook Islands.

 Symbols of love, immortality, or new beginnings, Plumeria are frequently associated with temples and graveyards.
 In Asia, Plumeria flowers adorn Buddhist and Hindu temples.
 In Malaysia and Indonesia, Plumeria are associated with death, and they are often planted in Muslim cemeteries.
-Plumeria rubra is the national flower of Nicaragua and Plumeria is the national flower of Laos.
+Plumeria rubra is the national flower of Nicaragua, and Plumeria is the national flower of Laos.

 Plumeria is a member of the dogbane family of flowering plants, Apocynaceae.
-It includes about a dozen accepted species that are native to tropical regions of the Americas, from Mexico to northern South America and islands of the Caribbean.
+It includes about a dozen accepted species native to tropical regions of the Americas, from Mexico to northern South America and islands of the Caribbean.

 Hardiness: Plumeria is hardy in Zones 10-12, where temperatures do not dip below 40°F or 4°C.

 Growth Habit: Plumeria can be large shrubs or small trees.
 Their elongated leathery or fleshy leaves are borne in clusters near the tips of thick succulent branches.
-Plumeria plants can be evergreen (Plumeria obtusa) or undergo a dormant period when flowering stops and the leaves fall.
+Plumeria plants can be evergreen (Plumeria obtusa) or undergo a dormant period when flowering stops, and the leaves fall.

 Flowers: Blooming their heart out from late spring to early summer until fall in the Northern Hemisphere, large clusters of showy, waxy flowers, 2-4 in. across (5-10 cm), are borne at the branch tips.
 Their five rounded overlapping petals may be pink, red, white, yellow, or bicolor.
 Each flower lasts between 1 and 4 days.